CameronReed-42/rustlab-rs/RUSTLAB_GETTING_STARTED_GUIDE.md

 ## 🎯 Philosophy and Design Vision

-RustLab is **not a clone** of NumPy, MATLAB, or any existing numerical library.
+RustLab is **not intended to be a clone** of NumPy, MATLAB, or any existing numerical library.
 Instead, it forges a uniquely Rust-native path to scientific computing that:

 - **Respects Rust's Idiomatic Patterns**: Embraces Rust's pervasive use of traits and method chaining for elegant, composable mathematical operations
 - **Leverages Zero-Copy Efficiency**: Extensive use of views and borrowing patterns minimize memory allocations and maximize performance
 - **Prioritizes Rust's Strengths**: Built from the ground up to take advantage of Rust's unique capabilities rather than porting concepts from other languages
+- **100% rust**: No external non-rust library dependencies.
+Compiled files are self-contained binaries.

 ## 🚀 Quick Start Summary